FractalZeroShadow/The-CoRE-Codex/BLUEPRINT.md

 Syntax: $$ConsensusFactor = Join⊕(O_1InternalState, O_2InternalState, ..., O_nInternalState)$$

-$$ If \ ConsensusFactor \rightarrow 1.0:$$
+$ If \ ConsensusFactor \rightarrow 1.0:$

-> The observers are resonating with the same underlying pattern from $R_{obj}$.
+**Then:** The observers are resonating with the same underlying pattern from $R_{obj}$.
 The phenomenon is considered objective. (like multiple observers measuring the speed of light and getting the same result).

-$$ If \ ConsensusFactor \rightarrow 0.0:$$
+$ If \ ConsensusFactor \rightarrow 0.0:$

->The observers' states are incoherent and private.
+**Then:** The observers' states are incoherent and private.
 The phenomenon is considered purely subjective.

 **Conclusion:** The statement "the sky is blue" is objective not because it exists independently of observation, but because the `ConsensusFactor` among a vast number of human observers $O_n$ measuring that specific light frequency is extremely high.
 They are all constraining the potential of `K` in a way that aligns with the stable patterns of $R_{obj}$.
-Objectivity is therefore a high-dimensional subjective consensus. $$ K > O > R_{obj}$$
+Objectivity is therefore a high-dimensional subjective consensus.
+$$ K > O > R_{obj}$$

 ## 7.0 The $c²$ Horizon: A Formal Model